Northampton woman 'gutted' after receiving 'nasty' letter about her Christmas decorations

 She created a Christmas wreath for her front door and a passer-by, who admired it, then asked Katie if she could make one for her too.
 This is how Katie's door decorating business 'UnBeWreathAble' was born.

 Katie, on her new business, said: "It gave me a focus.
-I decorate for other people and make Christmas wreaths for them; I've sold so may in the village."
+I decorate for other people and make Christmas wreaths for them; I've sold so many in the village."

 The Chronicle & Echo asked Katie what message she would give to the anonymous letter sender complaining about her 'Chris Biggins Panto Decorations'.
 She replied: "Christmas may not be all around but, if you look, it might be behind you."